Beacon Academy Safeguarding Team

 |Sixth Form: Deputy Designated Safeguarding Lead:||Mr S Baker, Assistant Headteacher|

-|Years 7 – 11: Deputy Designated Safeguarding Lead||Mrs J Feltham Assistant Head of Year|
+|Years 7 – 11: Deputy Designated Safeguarding Lead||Mrs J Feltham, Assistant Head of Year|

 These are the email contacts for the Safeguarding Team at Beacon Academy but if you have any concerns at all about the safety or welfare of a child please make immediate contact to the Academy direct on 01892 603000 and clearly state that your call relates to a potential safeguarding issue.
-If your concerns is outside of Academy hours or during the school holidays, please contact the police or the Single Point of Advice team directly.
+If your concerns are outside of Academy hours or during the school holidays, please contact the police or the Single Point of Advice team directly.

 If a child is in imminent danger then please dial 999 for the Police.

 You can access the Child Exploitation & Online Protection Centre directly by clicking on the CEOP website.